NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 ## Table of tested docker images

 + Notice that pyTorch and TensorFlow in NVIDIA-optimized Docker is somewhere different from the version installed directly by *pip install*.
-+ The data can be found from [Link](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html)
++ The information of the table can be found from [here](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html)

 |            Name of Docker Image             | python |  CUDA   |   cuBLAS   |  cuDNN  | TensorRT | Nsight-Systems | Lowest  Driver |            Comment             |
 | :-----------------------------------------: | :----: | :-----: | :--------: | :-----: | :------: | :------------: | :------------: | :----------------------------: |